 The Durango Heritage Celebration is a relatively new event aiming to keep the rich Victorian and Western spirit of Durango alive.
-The DHC is ran and supported fully by participant’s financial contributions.
-The organization also collaborates with local businesses to run the events.
+The DHC is run and fully supported by participant’s financial contributions.
+Local businesses collaborate to run the events.
 Activities include Victorian and Old Western cosplay, traditional Old Western dance lessons, a grand ball and much more!
-For specifics regarding the event visit the Durango Heritage Celebration website below.
+For specifics visit the Durango Heritage Celebration website below.

 Annual Shiprock Navajo Fair